Tendering is a dog-eat-dog world, with only two types of outcome. Either you win, or you lose.

-Be warned, it’s a jungle out there.
-But it’s easier to navigate if you remember the PCPC Principle.
+It's jungle out there, but it’s easier to navigate if you remember the PCPC Principle, which our Survival Guide is based on:

 Let’s get started by looking at the importance of positioning.